“You must be ready to burn yourself in your own flame. How could you become new if you haven’t first become ashes?” — Friedrich Nietzsche

 The separation aspect of this typology is essential.
 It focuses the attention of the learner on the process at hand.

 In many cultures, this separation often involves physical separation or isolation.
 They take away the learner from the family and the village.
 Sometimes blindfolded and brought into the wilderness.
-In some traditions, the candidate is lowered into a hole for several days.
+In some traditions, they lower the candidate into a hole for several days.
 Sometimes they are confined in a cave, hut, or sweat lodge.

 Today, the weekend retreat where we turn off electronic devices works as a substitute for the feeling of isolation.
 Being away from the everyday routine and away from social media enables participants to focus on the weekend’s processes.
 Meditation is a form of separation.
 When one can turn awareness inward, then we separate from the external.